SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 with the two changes being that the batchKafkaListenerContainerFactory's `group-id` and `listener.type` are what's defined in the `application.yml`.

 **Requirements:**
-- Inject the autoconfigured `ConsumerFactory consumerFactory` into the method signature
+- DI the autoconfigured `ConsumerFactory consumerFactory` into the method signature
-- Inject the `group-id` property defined in the previous task into the method signature
+- DI the batch `group-id` property from `application.yml` into the method signature
-- Inject the `listener.type` property defined in the previous task into the method signature
+- DI the `listener.type` property from `application.yml` into the method signature
-- Copy over the consumerFactory's properties to a new map and replace the `group-id` using the group-id defined for the Batch Consumer
+- Copy over the consumerFactory's properties to a new map and replace the `group-id` field with the batch `group-id`
 - Create a new instance of a `ConsumerFactory` and use the new property map as the base
-- Create a new instance of a `ConcurrentKafkaListenerContainerFactory` and .setConsumerFactory() using the newly created ConsumerFactory
+- Create a new instance of a `ConcurrentKafkaListenerContainerFactory` and `.setConsumerFactory()` with the new `ConsumerFactory`
 - Set the `factory.setListener(true/false)` depending on the value of the listenerType
-- Set the `factory.getContainerProperties().setAckMode()` to MANUAL (as this property is not copied over in the ConsumerFactory properties)
+- Set the `factory.getContainerProperties().setAckMode()` to `MANUAL` (as this property is not copied over in the ConsumerFactory properties)

 #